kensiecodes/botwcompendium/readme.md

 [Vector Graphics](https://www.patreon.com/KraftHP)

-## To-do
+## Roadmap

-- Multi-device responsiveness
+- ~~Multi-device responsiveness~~
 - Implement error page
 - Click out of autocomplete window?
-- Styling details
 - Search on enter key

 ## Merge History

-- Initial commit (Feb 18, 2023)
+### Initial commit (Feb 18, 2023)

 Spent a few days working on this and am happy with where it currently stands!
-Made the Sheikah asset, due to import a few more.
 Not happy with overall feel from the user standpoint, but pleasantly happy with the functionality after refactoring the JS down to simpler components.

-Will continue refactoring as I learn more about OOP.
-- Begin UI overhaul (Feb 21, 2023)
+### Begin UI overhaul (Feb 21, 2023)

 I'm currently learning OOP and async/await, so I'm quickly realizing the issues left in my script.
-I was also not super happy with the quality of the UI and know I can do better.
-Granted, the initial stage of the project was completed in 1-2 days.
-I commented out the entire CSS and am beginning from the mobile site.
+I have generally been tinkering and troubleshooting certain functions and styling issues.
 I added 'Roboto' font which is, in italics, very similar to the in-game font.
 Next will be working out the details of the API -> DOM and seriously refactoring my JS.

-- Total refactoring, restyling, and added features (March 5, 2023) I've implemented an auto-complete search feature which required some async/await to store the names at page load.
+### Total refactoring, restyling, and added features (March 5, 2023)

+I've implemented an auto-complete search feature which required some async/await to store the names at page load.
+This also will store the array to local storage.
 I am matching the styling to the wireframe I created in Figma.
 Seems like a nesting doll of issues-- once I implement a new feature to solve a problem, a new one arises.

-Next, will complete matching styling to wireframe.
+### Converting to Tailwind (May 14, 2023)

+This update is essentially just a face lift for this app in order to put in on my portfolio.
+I'm leaving the old stylesheet (./css/style.css) for posterity, however all of the styling has been converted to Tailwind barring a few complex state-based styles, such as the autocomplete feature, as well as font-faces.
+</br> I've also notated the purpose of each function in the main.js file to demonstrate my logic behind everything.
+</br> I've learned a lot since I began this project so I was able to smoothe out all of the wrinkles in only a day or two.
+There are some remaining QoL features that could be added but it works and I'm happy with it.
+'